truzo/tomango-2018/site/content/is/mike-vine.md

 Mike is our Creative Director and is responsible for leading all Tomango’s creative output – both online and offline.

 His vast experience working in the industry leaves him well-placed to produce incredibly effective work of the highest quality.
-Mike previously worked with Mark at Blue Planet.

 ## What’s your perfect breakfast?
 Coffee &amp; croissants.